-Figure 14: Excess Sulfur is based on the mismatch between the SO_2 flux measured during volcanic eruptions (y-axis; typically done by spectroscopic methods or ice core data) and petrological estimates based on the difference in S content between melt inclusions and interstitial glass, estimating the amount of S released by the eruptive decompression process (x-axis).
+FIGURE 14.
+Examples of volcanic eruptions (both explosive and effusive, from arc and non-arc systems) with and without excess sulfur (modified from Shinohara 2008).
+Excess S is based on the mismatch between the SO2 flux measured during volcanic eruptions (y-axis; typically done by spectroscopic methods or ice core data) and petrological estimates based on the difference in S content between melt inclusions and interstitial glass, estimating the amount of S released by the eruptive decompression process (x-axis).
+Calculated second boiling effect (gray inclined bar) is from a bubble growth model tracking the evolution of S partitioning between melt, crystals, and an exsolved gas phase in a cooling and crystallizing magma reservoir (from 5 to 50 vol% crystals; from Su et al. 2016).